 HD video and stereo audio, duration 4 minutes 17 seconds

 Tissue is a short account of the historical and anthropological role of handheld tissues in modern history.

 Irish artist Anita Delaney lives and works in London.
 Working mainly in moving image, she is interested in the tender and abject.
 She was the 2016-2017 recipient of the New Contemporaries and SPACE studio award.
 Recent shows include the 2017 Videonale, Bonn, Future Refrains at ASC gallery, London and she is currently working on a new moving image commission for Sick Monday at the Genesis Cinema, London.

 Sonia Shiel is a Dublin born visual artist, whose works synthesise object, image and sound in performative and immersive installations.
-At Void, Shiel will premiere Dead Her, a narrated visual presentation, written, directed and performed by the artist.
-Dead Her is one of a number of recent narrative works that will feature in her new book of short stories each exploring the pursuit of creative agency, – or living – with and without art.
-It will be published in 2018, by UCD's Parity Studios Press.
+At Void Gallery, Shiel premiered Dead Her, a narrated visual presentation, written, directed and performed by the artist.
+Dead Her is one of a number of recent narrative works that was featured in her new book of short stories each exploring the pursuit of creative agency, – or living – with and without art.
+It was published in 2018, by UCD‘s Parity Studios Press.